WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Montana/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Site* specific columns.
 - Assign agency info to the *WaDE Site* specific columns.
-See *XXwr_Allocation Schema Mapping_WaDE.xlsx* for specific details.
+See *MTwr_Allocation Schema Mapping_WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *SiteUUID* = create unique it based on **PODV_ID_SEQ** input.
     - *WaterSourceUUIDs* = Extract *WaterSourceUUID* from waterSources.csv input csv file.
 See code for specific implementation of extraction.
     - *CoordinateAccuracy* = "WaDE Blank"